360MonoDepth: High-Resolution 360{\deg} Monocular Depth Estimation: Extended discussion

 Our method can fail if the tangent disparity estimates are incorrect, e.g. for large plain walls, saturated skies, or large photorealistic wallpapers, as shown in \cref{fig:failure-cases} (left).
 As monocular depth estimates improve over time, our method can take advantage of them immediately.
 In some cases, the least-squares rescaling to fit the ground-truth disparity map pushes disparity values out of bounds, towards negative disparities.
 These negative disparities correspond to negative depth values that are incorrect (see \cref{fig:failure-cases}, right).

-We also saw what we consider to be errors in the reconstructed meshes of Matterport3D \cite{ChangDFHNSSZZ2017}, such as windows and mirrors with depths labelled at their surface instead of corresponding to the visible scene outside or being reflected, or missing lamps or chandeliers that are clearly visible in the image.
-We show examples in \cref{fig:incorrect-GT}, in which our method reconstructs more plausible depth than the ground truth.
+We also found inconsistencies in the reconstructed meshes of Matterport3D \cite{ChangDFHNSSZZ2017}, such as windows and mirrors with depths labelled at their surface instead of corresponding to the visible scene outside or being reflected, or missing lamps or chandeliers that are clearly visible in the image.
+We show examples in \cref{fig:incorrect-GT}, in which our method reconstructs arguably more plausible depth than the ground truth.